ColinKohler/ur5e_rl/README.md

 # TODO:
-  - Setup RGB-D sensor (StructIO?): Need clamps and angled sensor mount
+  - Setup RGB-D sensor: Need clamps and angled sensor mount
-  - Calibrate sensor and add TF frame
+  - Run test script and ensure action stepping works
-  - Test compliant controller on ur5e
+  - Implement reseting to home pose w/joint command to compliant controller
-  - Generate dataset of expert block centering w/full force/vision/proprio modalities
+  - Test force observations (frame, zero'ing, etc)
-  - Write RL hookups for controling arm w/closed loop control
+  - Fill in bones for gripper control and vision sensor
+  - Block reaching test
+  - Add calibrated sensor we can use to test for RL termination/reward